Customer Service Practitioner (Level 2 Apprenticeship)

 Students with foreign qualifications are required to have their certificates translated using a UK ENIC Statement to confirm if they have previously achieved Level 2 English and Level 2 maths for their apprenticeship.
 If a student has not previously achieved this, they will need to complete Functional Skills English and/or maths as part of their apprenticeship.
 More information about how to apply, how it works and prices can be found on the UK ENIC’s website here.

 This apprenticeship consists of the knowledge, skills and behaviours that are required by someone in a customer service role needs in order to succeed.

-The knowledge gained will provide the opportunity to improve your employee’s knowledge to do their job to the best of their abilities, legally and in line with company policies, looking at:
+You will gain the knowledge needed to do your job to the best of your ability, legally and in line with company policies, looking at: